 The following guidelines are to provide assistance in preparing for thesis deadlines.
 More specific guidelines may be found in the Guide for Preparing Graduate Theses, Dissertations, and Projects.
-Copies may be obtained from the CHSS Graduate Student Coordinator in College Hall, room C112, or by visiting the following link: http://psychology.gmu.edu/Graduate%20Student%20Resources/index.htm
+Copies may be obtained at: http://thesis.gmu.edu/index.html

 Students working on a thesis proposal enroll in PSYC 798.
+Continuous registration in PSYC 798 is not required.
 Students who have an approved proposal and are conducting the research enroll in PSYC 799.
+Continuous registration in PSYC 799 is required until the student graduates - regardless of whether they need the credits.
 Credits earned for Directed Readings will not be converted to thesis credits.
+Contact Darby Wiggins at dwiggin3@gmu.edu for enrollment procedures.